Mental Health in the Hospitality Industry

 While a tragic loss, the Kitchen Confidential author’s death forced the people working in hospitality to consider mental health seriously.
 Patrick Mulvaney – proprietor and chef at the farm-to-table sensation Mulvaney’s B&L in Sacramento – views Bourdain’s death as an opportunity to confront a local mental health epidemic, Civil Eats reports.
 In 2018, Sacramento’s hospitality industry lost 12 people to mental health complications.
 The loss of life became even more personal for Mulvaney when his close friend and former coworker, Chef Noah Zonca who suffered from depression and addiction, died suddenly.

 “It was brutal.
 Just in between middle of December and middle of January, four people died in Sacramento, hospitality people.
 Three of them were either working or had worked for us before, and one was a long time Sacramentan.
-So, this is about as ‘home’ as home can get,” Mulvaney told Civil Eats
+So, this is about as ‘home’ as home can get,” Mulvaney told Civil Eats.

 The hospitality and food industry ranks highest among 19 industries for illicit drug use and third highest for heavy alcohol use, according to The Substance Abuse and Mental Health Services Administration (SAMHSA).
 The organization reports that people working in the field are more likely than others to struggle with mental illness and addiction.